●Notice: Observation Deck Closure

 「Japan Visitor Hotline」

-・Passenger entering or returning to the countries in Table 2 will be held 14 days at a location designated by the quarantine director and must not use public transport in Japan.
+・Passenger entering or returning to all regions will be held 14 days at a location designated by the quarantine director and must not use public transport in Japan.

 【Preventing the Spread of Infection in the Airport】